 Two electrolyte sytems in which the chemical compound used is in liquid state with the electrolyte for energy storage is called flow batteries.
-This is the sytem which limits the capacity of standard batteries and also overcome the limitations of standard electrochemical accumulators hence called limited mass system.
-Large quantities of energy can be stored by using large reservoirs and coupling a large number of cells, and then electrolyte is pumped into the reservoirs to release it.
+This is the sytem which restricts the capability of typical batteries and also overcome the restrictions of normal electrochemical accumulators hence called limited mass system.
+Large quantities of energy can be stored by using massive reservoirs and coupling a huge number of cells, and then electrolyte is pumped into the reservoirs to release it.